-Founded in 1966, SUNYIT provides high quality undergraduate and graduate degree programs in technology, professional studies, and selected liberal arts disciplines.
+Founded in 1966, SUNYIT provides high quality undergraduate and graduate degree programs in technology, professional studies, and the liberal arts.
 Opportunities abound for graduate and undergraduate students from all over the U.S. and around the world.

-Providing a focused education for some 2,500 students, SUNYIT is situated on 800 acres of Central New York's most beautiful terrain - in the foothills of the Adirondacks.
+Providing quality, affordable education for some 2,500 students, SUNYIT is situated on 800 acres of Central New York's most beautiful terrain - in the foothills of the Adirondacks.
 Our students and faculty enjoy 21st century academic facilities in a picturesque, natural setting.